Errors

 |---|---|---|---|---|

 RATE_LIMITED | 429 | Token bucket empty for (api_key_id, endpoint_class).
-Retry-After header and details.retryAfterMs tell you when. | Yes | Sleep at least Retry-After seconds.
+Retry-After header and details.retryAfterMs tell you when. | Yes | Honor Retry-After.
 See Rate limits. |

-INTERNAL | 500 | We broke. requestId lets us find it. | Yes, with jitter | Retry two or three times with exponential backoff.
+INTERNAL | 500 | We broke. requestId lets us find it.
+The message is intentionally generic ("An unexpected error occurred.
+Please contact support with the requestId.") — server-side details are logged against your requestId so we can find them, but they're never round-tripped to your response. | Yes, with jitter | Retry two or three times with exponential backoff.
 If it keeps failing, open a ticket with the requestId. |

 Upstream - platform rejected us